lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 From above, we can see result 0 and 1 have similar number of points with different means for the same attribute.
 The skew of result 0 is larger and kurtosis is larger for result 1.

 Result 2 and 3 have smaller number of points with result 3 having the smallest number of datapoints.
 This means the dataset have an inbalanced class distribution.
-This can make it difficuit to identify classes correctly especially result 3 has similar attributes to result 2.

 <h1>Visual Representation of class distribution </h1>